jcgueriaud1/cooking-club/docs/3__subscribe-event.md

           : ''}
 ```

+At this point, you should see the event list and when you click on `Subscribe` the subscription form should appear with the name of the event.

 ## Bind the subscription form

 Vaadin Fusion uses Binder for binding form input fields to a model.
 Binder also performs input validation and form submission.